apache/drill/_docs/query-data/060-querying-the-information-schema.md

     | OrderTotal  | Decimal    |
     +-------------+------------+

 In this release, Drill disables the DECIMAL data type, including casting to DECIMAL and reading DECIMAL types from Parquet and Hive.
-[Enable the DECIMAL data type]({{site.baseurl}}/docs/supported-data-types#enabling-the-decimal-type) if performance is not an issue.
+You can [enable the DECIMAL type](docs/supported-data-types/#enabling-the-decimal-type), but this is not recommented.